Most website owners are surprised when I say Google Analytics 4 is not GDPR compliant by default.

 You’ll want to keep this in mind when changing your settings.
 At the very least, most users opt for the 14-month retention.
 You can learn more about this topic and other options in this article by Jeff Sauer.

 The previous settings anonymize and disable personal data tracking, which provides an ideal solution for meeting GDPR requirements.
-But, if you do still want to track personalized information, you’ll need to get users’ consent and offer an opt-out option.
+But if you still want to track personalized information, you’ll need to get users’ consent and offer an opt-out option.

 Thanks to ExactMetrics’ integrations with Cookie Notice, CookieBot, Complianz, and CookieYes, you can easily set up a sitewide consent checkbox and opt-out option for visitors.
 If any of these plugins are active on your site, ExactMetrics will wait to load the Google Analytics tracking script until the user gives permission.